-Hi, I’m Danielle, and creating delicious gluten free food is my passion.
+Creating (and eating!) delicious gluten free food is my passion.

-After years of being sick and not knowing why, my doctor suggested I try removing gluten from my diet (again – I had tried it once when I was 15) to see if I would feel better.
+After years of being sick and not knowing why, my doctor suggested I try removing gluten from my diet in 2012.
 The changes over the next months were a huge relief.
-No more hives or stomach sickness, it drastically reduced my migraines – even the cramping I would feel in my hands and blamed on work (I was a makeup artist at the time, so LOTS of hand motions as you can imagine!) had diminished.
-I knew I could never go back to eating gluten, but I really missed all of the delicious treats I had been raised with!
+No more skin rashes, hives or stomach sickness.
+My migraines were drastically reduced.
+Even the cramping I would feel in my hands and blamed on work had diminished.
+I used to be a professional makeup artist, so LOTS of precise hand motions as you can imagine!
+Now, as a corporate event planner by day, I’m extremely focused on making sure that people with food allergies always have equivalent, safe options to eat.

 I hope you enjoy making (and eating!) these recipes.